AdobeDocs/dev-docs-reference/src/pages/blocks/codeblock/index.md

 - Provide code examples in multiple languages with a picker

 For single code snippets, use regular [markdown code blocks](../code/index.md) instead.

-## Best Practices

-- Use meaningful headings that describe each code block
-- Group related code snippets together (e.g., request/response pairs)
-- Specify languages for syntax highlighting when possible
-- Use language picker for code examples in multiple programming languages